stanfordjournalism/stanford-progj-2021/docs/tech_setup.md

 pyenv global 3.7.6
 ```

 ## DataKit

 [DataKit][] is a command-line tool we'll use to manage code and data for class assignments.
-It provides us with a standardized structure for all of our projects and allows us to easily submit code to GitHub.
+It provides a standardized structure for projects and allows us to easily submit code to GitHub.

 Follow the below steps to install and configure DataKit: